programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 When you create a new repository, it will start with a single, "default" branch, meaning the repository is the same thing as the default branch.
 We create branches (copies of the default branch code) so you can make changes to the website (draft a new blog post, edit a page, try out changes with the site's visual design) without affecting how the live website looks as your changes do not appear publicly until you are ready *and* without conflicting with simultaneous work others may be doing on the site.
 To put this another way: the "default" branch is the code producing the website you see, and any other branches you create are spaces where you can draft and experiment without affecting what the public sees on your website.

 As discussed [above](#which-branch-is-default), the default branch you are in at this point should be called *gh-pages*.
 When you visit <https://github.com/scholarslab/CollabDemo>, you will see the default branch of that repository is also named "gh-pages".
-This branch contains the code powering the site publicly visible at <https://scholarslab.github.io/CollabDemo>].
+This branch contains the code powering the site publicly visible at <https://scholarslab.github.io/CollabDemo>.

 In the middle left side of your browser window, click on the grey "Branch: 🔽" button.

 A dropdown appears.
 In the empty text field (it says "Find or create a branch..." in light grey text in the text field's background), write a very short descriptive name for your new branch.
-In our example, we are creating a blog post about using Jekyll to support scholarly blogging, so we named our branch "why-jekyll-blogging":
+In our example, we are creating a blog post about using Jekyll to support scholarly blogging, so we named our branch "why-jekyll-scholarship":

 {% include figure.html filename="groupblogging-name-new-branch.png" caption="Screenshot showing how to create and name new branch" %}